 At their first meeting, members of the Duma put forward a series of demands including the release of political prisoners, trade union rights and land reform.
 Nicholas II rejected all these proposals and dissolved the Duma.

 In April, 1906, Nicholas II forced Sergi Witte to resign and replaced him with the more conservative Peter Stolypin.
-Stolypin attempt to provide a balance between the introduction of much needed land reforms and the suppression of the radicals.
+Stolypin attempted to provide a balance between the introduction of much needed land reforms and the suppression of the radicals.

 In October, 1906, Stolypin introduced legislation that enabled peasants to have more opportunity to acquire land.
-They also got more freedom in the selection of their representatives to the zemstvo (local government councils).
+They also got more freedom in the selection of their representatives to the Zemstvo (local government councils).

 At the same time Peter Stolypin instituted a new court system that made it easier for the arrest and conviction of political revolutionaries.
-Over 3,000 suspects were convicted and executed by these special courts between 1906-09.
+Over 3,000 suspects were convicted and executed by these special courts between 1906 and 1909.
 As a result of this action the hangman's noose in Russia became known as "Stolypin's necktie".
 In 1907 Stolypin introduced a new electoral law, by-passing the 1906 constitution, which assured a right-wing majority in the Duma.

 The Tsar's wife, Alexandra became very close to Gregory Rasputin, a monk who claimed he had healing powers.
 Alexis suffered from hemophilia (a disease whereby the blood does not clot if a wound occurs).
 When Alexis was taken seriously ill in 1908, Rasputin was called to the royal palace.
 He managed to stop the bleeding and from then on he became a member of the royal entourage.